Home Inspection in Midland

 40%

-40% of active listings in Midland were built during the aluminum wiring and poly-B plumbing era.
+40% of homes in Midland were built during the aluminum wiring and poly-B plumbing era.
 These properties require thorough electrical and plumbing inspection.

 1960s–1980s